 Read about my favorite tea house on the trail!

 You can find places with ensuite toilets – but it is super basic.
 Most places have shared bathrooms and Asian toilets (How to use a squatty potty).
 Toilets can sometimes be located outside of the teahouse so bring a headlamp!

 One of the first places we stayed was really basic.
 The lodging resembled a loft in a barn; small room, thin boards with gaps plugged up by ‘newspaper wallpaper’, small wooden beds, no plumbing, no electricity.

 Showers also varied.
 However, before you get grandiose visions of shower heads and curtains…think again.
 A shower normally consisted of a faucet head situated about a foot above my head; you literally stood underneath a faucet.
 I normally found it easier to simply fill the bucket with water and take bucket showers.
-If you were lucky, you’d get some luke warm water to dispense from that faucet.
-The hottest water that would come out was still rather chilly in my standards thereby necessitating us to hone our abilities at taking very fast showers!
+If you were lucky, you’d get some lukewarm water to dispense from that faucet.
+The hottest water that would come out was still rather chilly by my standards thereby necessitating us to hone our abilities at taking very fast showers!

-During one day we didn’t make it as far as we planned and we had to stay in a tea house that we hadn’t anticipated – it was really basic.
+One day we didn’t make it as far as we planned and we had to stay in a tea house that we hadn’t anticipated – it was really basic.
 There was no plumbing or electricity and this is where I had one of most challenging showers of my life, showering in the cold, dark, sewage-smelling outhouse.

 Be aware that proprietors make most of their money on food and beverages, as the cost of the room is pretty cheap.
 Therefore, you are always expected to eat all your meals where you sleep.